This post may contain affiliate links. Read my full disclosure policy here.

 If you can fit in 30 minutes, seven days a week, your health will thank you!

-Additionally, regular exercise like walking breaks at work can contribute to healthier mental well-being.
+Additionally, regular exercise like walking breaks at work can contribute to happier and healthier mental well-being.

 RELATED: Healthy Recipes for Weight Loss and Easy Fat Burning